What Is System Restore Command and How to Use It [Full Guide] - Qiling

 3. What should I do after the system restore?

-After doing a system restore and restarting the computer (if necessary), you should make sure that all files are intact and that everything works properly.
+After doing a system restore and restarting the computer (if necessary), verify that all files are intact and that everything is working properly.

 Related Articles